bcbarbara/crazyflie_nmpc/README.md

 * roll_trim: Trim in degrees, e.g. negative if flie drifts to the left
 * pitch_trim: Trim in degrees, e.g. negative if flie drifts forward

-See http://wiki.bitcraze.se/projects:crazyflie:userguide:tips_and_tricks for details on how to obtain good trim values.
+See how to obtain good trim values [here](http://wiki.bitcraze.se/projects:crazyflie:userguide:tips_and_tricks for details on).

 ### Subscribers

 #### cmd_vel

-Similar to the hector_quadrotor, package the fields are used as following:
+The following fields are used:
 * linear.y: roll [e.g. -30 to 30 degrees]
 * linear.x: pitch [e.g. -30 to 30 degrees]
 * angular.z: yawrate [e.g. -200 to 200 degrees/second]
 * linear.z: thrust [10000 to 60000 (mapped to PWM output)]

+>**Note** See how to tune these parameters for your joystick in `launch/logitech.launch`

 ### Publishers